Manu National Park Information

 POPULATION

-According to their traditions, Manu local People, including native communities, Andean settlers, and indigenous groups living in isolation
+According to their traditions, Manu local People, including native communities, Andean settlers, and Indigenous groups living in isolation

 Machiguengas